RyanAmeri/odin-project-html-forms/README.md

 * Implement more accessibility in forms, especially in messages.
 Look up ARIA guidelines.
 * The CSS in JS functions could use a lot of refactoring to get rid of redundant code.
 There is a lot of repetition in there.
 * The phone number entry should be more responsive to going back and changing, similar to password field.
+* Make tooltips and logo animations more responsive on mobiles